Product Gifting vs. Product Seeding:

 - Luxury or premium brands protecting credibility

-The Real ROI of Each Strategy
+The Real ROI of Product Gifting and Seeding

-The short-term ROI math favors gifting.
+The short-term ROI math favors product gifting.
 The long-term ROI math favors seeding.
 Most brands need both running simultaneously to capture both windows of value.

 How to Run a High-Converting Product Gifting Campaign

-Most gifting campaigns fail not because the strategy is wrong, but because execution is poor.
+Most product gifting campaigns fail not because the strategy is wrong, but because execution is poor.
 The difference between a 20% post rate and a 60% post rate almost always comes down to targeting, personalization, and the physical product experience.

 Step 1: Build a Targeted Influencer List

-Generic gifting to generic influencers produces generic results.
+Generic product gifting to generic influencers produces generic results.
 Your list should be built around three filters: audience alignment, engagement quality, and content style fit.
 An influencer with 50K highly engaged followers in your exact niche will out-convert a 500K lifestyle account every time.

 Look beyond follower counts.
 Examine: